seyoungcho2/ComposeDynamicTheme/README.md

 <br><br>

 ## How to use DynamicThemeService
-DynamicThemeService is initialized as a singleton object by using DynamicThemeService.get(). it has following responsibilities:
+DynamicThemeService is initialized as a singleton object by using DynamicThemeService.init(applicationContext).
+You can access singleton object by using DynamicThemeService.get(). it has following responsibilities:
 - Initialize in App
 - Register Themes